f0rmiga/xtea-scala/README.md

 # XTEA for Scala
-Implementation in Scala language of XTEA and CBC block cipher mode of operation.
+Implementation in Scala language of XTEA block cipher crypto algorithm and CBC block cipher mode of operation.

 ## Usage
 ```scala